Alcatel's strategic undersea cables unit to be swallowed by Nokia

 France's economy ministry had no immediate comment.

-ASN has more than 575,000 kilometres of fibre-optic cable systems deployed worldwide, along with the maintenance of 330,000 kilometres of undersea systems.
+ASN has more than 575,000 kilometres of fiber-optic cable systems deployed worldwide, along with the maintenance of 330,000 kilometres of undersea systems.

+(This story has been refiled to add missing words in paragraphs one and two)

 (Reporting by Joseph Sotinel and Michel Rose, editing by William Hardy)